 The first thing that caught Saitou’s eye as he entered his office was Chou’s expression.
-Such a wide smile on the face of someone that lived to be entertained was never a good sign that the day was going to go well.
+Such a broad smile on the face of someone that lived to be entertained never signified the day would go well.
 “What are you grinning about?”

 “Why?”
 Saitou asked.

 Chou shrugged.
 “Maybe he wants an update on the other night?”

 Saitou restrained his roll of eyes, not wishing to give Chou any reason to widen his grin, and headed for the chief’s office.

 They were unmistakably dead.
 This was highly irritating.

 There were three of them, and all had been alive only a few minutes ago.
 From the way they’d fallen, he guessed two of them had killed each other but that the last had been stabbed by some fourth party now absent.
 This was, as he had already noted, highly irritating.

 “First, let me commend you on the progress you’ve made on this case,” was the chief’s first comment, his air that of disclaimer.
 “Before you took it over, Kanbu-kun couldn’t figure out whether he was looking for five murderers, three murderers and two hostages, or three thieves and two hostages.”
 The chief sighed.
 “Or five thieves.
 Or some combination of those options.
 He was wasting resources going every which-way, but you cut straight to the heart of things as usual.”